 Volunteers must attend orientation and at that time will be provided various documents for their file.
-Volunteers are required by Palm Beach County Health Department to have the following completed documents in their file prior to starting volunteer service.
+Volunteers are required by Palm Beach County Health Department and the Department of Children and Families to have the following completed documents in their file prior to starting volunteer service.

 Some of these forms will need to be updated over time.
-Your Volunteer Coordinator will contact you when forms need to be updated.
+Your Volunteer & Mentor Manager will contact you when it is time to update your volunteer records.
+See below for specific renewal documents/timelines: